2310-social-media-aggregator/frontend/README.md

 # Platform Frontend
 ![alt text](/src/images/Platform%20Logo.png)

 Welcome to Platform!
-This all-in-one application allow users to view their favorite creators' videos, twitch streams, and other social media platforms all in one place.
-This application is made of 2 parts, a Front-end application and a Back-end application.
-This repo hosts the Front-End portion of the application.
+This all-in-one application allows users to view their favorite creators' videos, Twitch streams, and other social media platforms in one place.
+It is made of two parts: a front-end application and a back-end application.
+This repo hosts the front-end portion of the application.

 ## Developers
-### Frontend:
+### Front-end:
 - Matthew Shindel  matthew@shindel.com
 - Dana Zack danaezack@gmail.com
 - Edward Gavin Garcia Edwardgavingarcia@yahoo.com

-### Backend:
+### Back-end:

 - Quin Nordmark quinnordmark@gmail.com
 - Issac Mitchell tmitchellisaac@gmail.com